SE-700-Project-43/JS-Method-Name-Conventions/README.md

 ### Running the tool

 Run the bash script `full.bat` to start the tool.
-The script takes in two parameters, a start date and end date in the format of YYYY-MM-DD.
+The script takes in two parameters, a start date and an end date in the format of YYYY-MM-DD.
 The start date must be before the end date, otherwise an error will be thrown.
+Each instance of running the tool will produce results for **ten** repositories created within the date range.
 An example is shown below of calling the script:

 ```